 — United (@united) December 13, 2014

 Being up almost 24 hours straight now, I tried to take a quick nap in the lounge and get ready to continue my journey.
 Also called the BA hotline to talk to them about the compensation you will get if you are stuck in Europe somewhere.
-They told me I have to fill out a form online and I will get a compensation for that delay.
-Hopefully this guys are quicker as my last time I filled out a similar form with Delta airlines for having me stranded in Amsterdam.
+They told me I have to fill out a form online and I will get compensation for that delay.
+Hopefully, these guys are quicker as my last time I filled out a similar form with Delta airlines for having me stranded in Amsterdam.
 It took Delta Airlines almost three-month to refund me.
 Departure time was getting closer and I was making my way back to the gate with enough time to check out the main hall of Terminal 2 with all the shops and food places.

 Boarding of the A321 was a breeze even that the flight was completely full.
-Before boarding I talked to the gate agent if my bags were loaded and he couldn’t confirm right away, because there were still 28 bags missing.
-After a short waiting time I finally got the message that my bags are loaded with me on the same flight.
-Well I only believed 90% of it, because the last time I had problems with, the bags weren’t loaded even that I got told they would be.
+Before boarding, I talked to the gate agent if my bags were loaded and he couldn’t confirm right away, because there were still 28 bags missing.
+After a short waiting time, I finally got the message that my bags are loaded with me on the same flight.
+Well, I only believed 90% of it, because the last time I had problems with, the bags weren’t loaded even that I got told they would be.
 But this was with Delta Airlines and KLM.
-But there was no other way as finding out the hard way in taking the flight and hopping at the baggage claim that my bags will show up.
-I couldn’t believe it but my bags made it with me on the same flight and came out as once of the first once.
+But there was no other way of finding out the hard way in taking the flight and hopping at the baggage claim that my bags will show up.
+I couldn’t believe it but my bags made it with me on the same flight and came out as one of the first ones.
 I grabbed all my stuff headed to the rental car center and picked up my car.
 The gave me a very nice BMW, even nicer and with more features as I asked for.
 Thank you for that Sixt.
-Yeah this was pretty much my trip from Seattle to Munich.
+Yeah, this was pretty much my trip from Seattle to Munich.
 I don’t understand why some passengers get so mean and angry if something like this happens.
 It happens and if you scream at the agent who tries to help you get there where you want to go, you scream at the wrong person and make it maybe even worse or you as it already is.
-It’s not his fault, so let this people help you, that’s for what they are here.
+It’s not his fault, so let these people help you, that’s for what they are here.
 Rather do it as I do.
 Think about it as an adventure.
 With trips like this you always have stories to tell to friends and family and believe me once you are at your final destination, you don’t care anymore what happened.
 You are just happy you made it there and that is what should count in my opinion.
 I am already excited for my flight back to Seattle on the same route.
-Hopefully it will be a smoother ride.
+Hopefully, it will be a smoother ride.
 See you soon British Airways.